CIPAR-Labs-NLP/CIPAR-Labs-NLP/README.md

 Creating and sharing annotated datasets for specific purposes:
 - Classification datasets.
 - Benchmarks to evaluate NLP models.
-- Benchmarks to evaluate LLMs texts.
+- Benchmarks to evaluate LLM texts.

 ---